mcjauregui72/CNN_MedImageClassification/README.md

 4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

-5. Built our pre-trained CNN as a ResNet50-based model (first_model).
-The base of first_model (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
-The original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset.
-To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer.
-These modifications to the ResNet50 model became our 'first_model'.
+5. Built our pre-trained CNN as a model based on the ResNet50-based model, but with modifications:
    * Specified the img_size, channels, img_shape, and class_count to be identical in both models
-  * Defined the same data augmentation layers as in our custom CNN
-  * Applied data augmentation to the input tensor
+   * Defined the same data augmentation layers as in our custom CNN and applied data augmentation to the input tensor
-  * Applied the same rescaling defined in our custom CNN
-  * Specified the input tensor as the scaled inputs
+   * Applied the same rescaling defined in our custom CNN and specified the input tensor as the scaled inputs
+   * Because the original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset, it needed to be modified to be capable of classifying our chest ct scans into four distinct classes.
+To do this we
       * Avoided outputting the 1,000-class predictions for which ResNet50 was originally trained by removing its top layer
       * Avoided re-training ResNet50s pre-trained knowledge by making the base_model's layers untrainable
-  * Added custom layers to the base_model to produce first_model, which was capable of outputting predictions as similarly to second_model as possible, including
-    *  BatchNormalization layer
-    *  0.3 Dropout layer
-    *  Dense output layer capable of producing predictions for a four-class problem
+      * Added a BatchNormalization layer, a 0.3 Dropout layer, and a Dense output layer designed to produce predictions for a four-class problem

 6. Trained first_model and second_model on the CT chest scan images in the training_set (613 images) and validation_set (72 images) directories. we maintained for evaluation puposes 315 unseen images in the testing_set directory.
 All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes indicating three different types of cancer.